espressif/esp-idf/docs/en/contribute/add-ons-reference.rst

     This will define a replacement of the tag {\IDF_TARGET_TX_PIN} in the current rst-file.

-    These replacements cannot be used inside markup that rely on allignment of characters, e.g. tables.
+    These replacements cannot be used inside markup that rely on alignment of characters, e.g. tables.

+    These replacement can't be used in a file which is `::include`-ed from another file. *This includes any English document where the ``zh_CN`` translation includes then ``en`` translation*.

 Related Documents
 -----------------